jspmccain/jspmccain.github.io/workflow.md

 For making things fast (enough), I typically rely on the wizardy of [Numba](https://numba.pydata.org/).

 For fitting Bayesian models, I like [Stan](https://mc-stan.org/).
-For understanding how Bayesian models are fit, I like [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/); probability theory (and all his other topics as well!) from [3Blue1Brown](https://www.youtube.com/@3blue1brown), and this [fun blog](https://statmodeling.stat.columbia.edu/) from Gelman and others.
+On that note, I like this [fun blog](https://statmodeling.stat.columbia.edu/) from Gelman and others.

 ## Research